kkipngenokoech/100-days-of-backend-2023/Django/LoginSystem/README.md

 when you have checked if all this modules are found in the [settings.py](AuthLoginSystem/settings.py) of our project, then we can do a migration.

 `python manage.py migrate`

+## URLS

+the next step is to route your backend, that is defining your urls. url is what you normally see in your browser.

+every webpage must have its own unique URL so that our application will know what to share with our users when they visit a url.

+in our [urls.py](AuthLoginSystem/urls.py), we have defined a path `path("login/",auth_views.LoginView.as_view(),name='login')`

+LoginView will attempt to render registration/login.html  that means you have to create a templates directory and registration sub-folder.